GSK plc: Latest history

-In April 2022, the business announced it would acquire Sierra Oncology Inc for $1.9 billion ($55 per share).
+In April 2022, the business announced it would acquire Sierra Oncology Inc. for $1.9 billion ($55 per share).
 In May 2022, GSK announced it would acquire Affinivax and its phase II 24-valent pneumococcal vaccine candidate for up to $3.3 billion, strengthening its vaccine business.
 On 16 May 2022, the company changed its name from GlaxoSmithKline to GSK.
 In April 2023, GSK announced it would acquire Bellus Health Inc. for $2 billion.
 In February 2024, the company acquired Aiolos Bio for over $1 billion, adding to its existing asthma business through AIO-001, a long-acting monoclonal antibody that targets the thymic stromal lymphopoietin cytokine.
 In May 2024, GSK sold off its 4.2% shareholding in Haleon for $1.58 billion.
 In July 2024, GSK moved its headquarters from Brentford to New Oxford Street in central London.

 As of 2025, capital investments in the company via its American Depository Receipts in New York were outpacing those via the company's primary listing in London.
 Mounting speculation that GSK would be moving its primary share listing to the New York Stock Exchange, following similar speculation about rival AstraZeneca, has been met with denials from GSK's corporate executives.
 In September 2025, the company announced Emma Walmsley was stepping down as chief executive at the beginning of 2026.
 GSK has appointed Luke Miels as her replacement, who has been the company's chief commercial officer since 2017.
 In October 2025, GSK announced it had acquired the rights to a prostate cancer drug developed by Syndivia, a French biotechnology company, for £268 million.
+In January 2026, GSK agreed to acquire Rapt Therapeutics in a deal valued at $2.2 billion.

+In January 2026, Alteogen Inc. entered into an exclusive license agreement with Tesaro, Inc., a subsidiary of GSK, allowing Tesaro to acquire world-wide rights to use ALT-B4, Alteogen's novel hyaluronidase utilising Hybrozyme technology, for the development and commercialisation of a subcutaneous formulation of dostarlimab, a programmed death receptor-1 (PD-1) blocking antibody.
+In February 2026, GlaxoSmithKline announced an agreement to acquire Canada-based biopharmaceutical firm 35Pharma for $950 million in cash.
+The deal includes the early-stage drug HS235 for pulmonary arterial hypertension and related conditions.
+In June 2026, GSK announced it was acquiring Nuvalent, an American biopharmaceutical company, for $10.6 billion.
+Subject to regulatory and shareholder approval, if complete, the deal will be its largest in more than 10 years.